There are 3 main credit reporting bureaus in Australia - Experian, Equifax, and Illion.

 What credit reporting agencies operate in Australia?

-- Veda.
+- Equifax.
 This is the largest credit reporting agency in Australia and provides personal and business credit reports country-wide.
-You can order a free copy of your report in 10 days if you haven't ordered one in the previous year, or you can sign up for a Veda package to have your credit file in 24 hours.
+You can order a free copy of your report in 10 days if you haven't ordered one in the previous year, or you can sign up for a Equifax package to have your credit file in 24 hours.
 Credit alert services are also available.

 - Dun & Bradstreet.
 Dun & Bradstreet lets consumers check their personal credit reports.
 It also offers debt recovery services and provides a business credit check service whereby you can verify the credit and financial stability of a business.